 Thank you for selecting Umbrella Properties Management.
 We hope we can assist you in finding a rental to meet your needs.
 Our screening process is listed below.
 Please be thorough as incomplete rental applications may be returned for completion causing a delay in processing.
-On approval of the application, a $35 application processing charge must be paid for each person 18 years of age, or older, and any minor living independently.
+On approval of the application, an application processing charge ($10 per applicant for Eugene properties, $35 per applicant for all other properties) must be paid for each person 18 years of age, or older, and any minor living independently.
 A second security deposit may be charged for a lack of rental references, income, or verifiable rental history, and/or a cosigner may be required.
 The second security deposit is not a last months rent.
 Umbrella Properties’ pet policies may vary by complex/unit.
 See the manager regarding allowable pets.
 Some properties may be within a 100 year flood plain.

 All money and move-in costs are to be paid by money order or certified funds.
 Please, no cash.

 1. Please fill out the application completely.
 All phone numbers requested must be supplied.
 Occupancy is limited to 2 people per bedroom +1 (1 Bedroom=3, 2 Bedroom=5, 3 Bedroom=7, etc.).
 Anyone over 18 years of age (or minor living independently) must be listed as an applicant and sign the application and rental agreement, unless a Personal Care Attendant.
 A non-refundable reservation deposit may be required on application approval.
 The reservation deposit may be applied to the move-in costs on lease initiation.